Diophantine definability of nonnorms of cyclic extensions of global fields: Proof of Main Theorem

 and assuming first that $v_{\pp}(x)\not\equiv 0 \pmod \ell$, it follows that there exists $1\leq r \leq \ell-1$ such that

 By arguing similarly as in the case with $\psi_{L/K}(\pp)\not=(1,1)$, we conclude

 The case when $v_{\pp}(y)\not\equiv 0 \pmod \ell$ again is similar.

 Now, conversely, suppose one of the three conditions hold.
 There is nothing to show if the first condition holds, so suppose the second holds.
-Without loss of generality, for some $(i,j)\not=(1,1)$, there exists $p\in \Phi_{(i,j)}$ such that (without loss of generality)
+Without loss of generality, for some $(i,j)\not=(1,1)$, there exists $p\in \Phi_{(i,j)}$ such that

 This implies